 - WHERE IS PADDINGTON 2, YOU COWARDS???
 I think Brian Grubb wrote about this best, so I’ll leave it to him for fear I would be too repetitive.
 Though the movie was technically released in late 2017 in UK, it didn’t see its US release until January 2018 and wasn’t available for streaming until the spring.
 And no joke, folks — Paddington 2, along with fellow snub Annihilation, was one of my favorite movies all year (make of that particular dichotomy what you will.)
 Not only is Paddington 2 piled to its fuzzy ears with unabashed emotion, but numerous lovely sequences of gentle slapstick are sprinkled throughout as well.
 When it’s not humorous, it goes hard for the emotional throat when it totally doesn’t need to.
 And I was very impressed by how narratively tidy it is.
 Stakes & motivations are clearly, succinctly established; and there is not a useless shot in the whole movie.
 I mean it — even the most innocuous and seemingly extraneous bit of information sees a satisfying emotional call-back / resolution.
 This has become a major comfort watch for me, and I am truly testing the limits of how many times a human can possibly watch a wee bear try to get a birthday present for his Aunt Lucy.
 (I am also a verified sucker for anything Ben Whishaw wants to do.)

 - Speaking of Ben Whishaw… he is the recipient of this year’s Domhnall Gleeson Award!
-(The past two winners were Michael Stuhlbarg and Mahershala Ali.)
-Close runner-ups this year were Tessa Thompson and Brian Tyree Henry — the former whom I saw in Annihilation, Sorry to Bother You, two episodes of Dear White People, and two separate appearances in Janelle Monae’s music videos; and the latter whom I saw pop up in side roles in Widows, If Beale Street Could Talk, Spiderman: Into the Spiderverse, and Hotel Artemis. … They probably would’ve taken it in any other year; but being a verified sucker for Ben Whishaw, I’m giving it to him for his work in both Paddington 2 and A Very English Scandal (which put him once again at odds with Hugh Grant!
+(The previous two winners were Michael Stuhlbarg and Mahershala Ali.)
+Close runner-ups this year were Tessa Thompson and Brian Tyree Henry — the former whom I saw in Annihilation, Sorry to Bother You, two episodes of Dear White People, and two separate appearances in Janelle Monae’s music videos; and the latter whom I saw pop up in side roles in Widows, If Beale Street Could Talk, Spiderman: Into the Spiderverse, and Hotel Artemis. … They probably would’ve taken it in any other year (particularly BTH, who should’ve been nominated for Beale Street); but being a verified sucker for Ben Whishaw, I’m giving it to him for his work in both Paddington 2 and A Very English Scandal (which put him once again at odds with Hugh Grant!
 Ha!)
 And because he went after his performance in Mary Poppins Returns with the gusto of putting together a goddamn awards reel.

-- I think it’s mildly disappointing that Widows didn’t manage at least something somewhere in the nominations, even though it was another movie I didn’t love as much as I’d hoped I would.
-It was romp enough for an evening out; but I think there was a lot about it that was uneven, and for me most of the story’s pauses/breathers came at plain ol’ weird moments.
+- I think it’s mildly disappointing that Widows didn’t manage at least something somewhere in the nominations — even though it was another movie I didn’t love as much as I’d hoped I would.
+I was on board for the idea of a so-called “intellectual” heist film, and it was definitely romp enough for an evening out; but I there was a lot about it that felt uneven to me, largely in regards to pacing.
+By that I mean that for me, most of the story’s pauses / breaths / low beats came at plain ol’ weird moments.
+It made momentum feel lurchy and wonky to me.
 But for a while it did seem like an underdog that might’ve landed something.

 Time to get on with it.